shmorri/docs-casa-prod/docs/source/index.md

 - **Same host**: Casa must be installed on the same server (host) as its corresponding Gluu Server.
 For example, if the Gluu Server is deployed on `https://accounts.mydomain.com` , Casa should reside on the same host, for instance at `https://accounts.mydomain.com/signinoptions`

-- **Authentication scripts**: The Gluu Server leverages "interception scripts" to implement the user authentication process.
-For each type of authenticator that is manageable in Casa (e.g. U2F keys, OTP apps, etc.), its corresponding authentication script **must be** enabled in Gluu
+- **Authentication scripts**: The Gluu Server relies on "interception scripts" to implement user authentication.
+Casa itself has an interecption script which defines authentication logic and routes authentications to specific 2FA mechanisms which also have their own scripts.
+All scripts must be enabled in the Gluu Server.

 - **oxd**: Casa uses the [oxd](https://oxd.gluu.org) OAuth 2.0 client software to leverage the Gluu Server for authentication.
 Casa can use an existing oxd server, or a new instance of oxd can be deployed during [Gluu Casa installation](./administration/installation.md)